brunosimon/christmas-experiment-2014/README.md

 ### Credits

 Thanks to [Shane B. (Rush Coil)](http://rushcoil.bandcamp.com/) for the Music.
-Thanks to David Ronai for inviting me to participate.
+\sThanks to David Ronai for inviting me to participate.